Octal450/MD-11/FAQ.md

 ### Q. I found other distributors offering downloads of this aircraft.
 Can I use them?

 Yes, but they may have changes that result in difficulties or issues.
-You should get the aircraft from [Octal450's repo](https://github.com/Octal450/MD-11.git).
+You should get the aircraft from FGAddon or [Octal450's repo](https://github.com/Octal450/MD-11.git).

 ## Startup